 Sure, we are angry.
 Anger puts people on the streets demanding justice and protesting against those who oppress and enslave the innocent.
 Anger for injustice and racism is what put Martin Luther King Jr on the streets to hold peaceful protests.

 But that anger turns into passion really quickly.

 So just because it starts with anger it doesn’t always continue like that.

 But even if there are vegans who are really angry, why is that so wrong?

-Is it wrong to feel angry at the society for normalizing the slaughter of conscious beings that never harmed anyone?
-Is it wrong to feel angry because people are drinking the milk of a beautiful animal that was forcefully impregnated and had her child taken away?
+Is it wrong to feel angry at the society for normalizing the slaughter of conscious beings who never harmed anyone?
+Is it wrong to feel angry because people are drinking the milk of a beautiful animal who was forcefully impregnated and had her child taken away?
 Is it really that wrong to feel angry from time to time?